-Astronomy 201.
-The Solar System 4 credits, 3 hours lecture, 2 hours lab Pre- or Co-req: Mathematics 121
+√ Astronomy 201.
+The Solar System 3 hrs. lecture, 2 hrs. lab; 4 cr.
+Pre- or Co-req: Mathematics 121

 A scientific introduction to the Sun, Earth, planets and Solar System.
 Topics include gravity, magnetism, electromagnetic radiation, orbital motion, comparative planetology, atmospheres, minor bodies, and the formation and evolution of the Solar System.
 Also discussed are the structure and influence of the Sun on the planets, the possibility of life beyond the Earth, and the discovery of planets around other stars.
 Laboratory, computer and observatory exercises will be used, including at least one nighttime lab.